Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 The global trend involves the closure of unprofitable lines and the elimination of several stops.
 With the downsizing of rail transportation, while traffic was moving to other modes, rail companies abandoned lines (or sold them to local rail companies), removed excess terminals and warehousing capacity, and sold off some property.
-The process of rationalization (deregulation) of the rail network is now completed in several countries, such as the United States.
+The rationalization (deregulation) of the rail network is now completed in several countries, such as the United States.
 This has implied significant labor savings with the reduction of train crews (from 3-4 to 2), more flexible working hours, and the usage of subcontractors for construction and maintenance.
-In addition to energy efficiency (the fuel efficiency of locomotives has increased by 68% between 1980 and 2000) and lighter equipment, the usage of double-stack cars has revolutionized rail transportation with additional fuel efficiency and cost reductions of about 40%.
+In addition to energy efficiency and lighter equipment, double-stack cars have revolutionized rail transportation with additional fuel efficiency and cost reductions of about 40%.
 Depending on the service and type of commodity carried, rail can be 1.9 to 5.5 more energy-efficient than trucking.
-Unit trains, carrying one commodity-type only, allow scale economies and efficiencies in bulk shipments, and double stacking has greatly promoted the advantages of rail for container shipments.
+Unit trains, carrying one commodity type, allow scale economies and efficiencies in bulk shipments, and double stacking has greatly promoted the advantages of rail for container shipments.